newman8r/dna-site-extension/dna_site_import.md

 Enhancements (NEW):
 - After both visualization navigation and segment search, we verify the tab still exists via `chrome.tabs.get(tab.id)` and, if missing, recover the correct tab with `findSegmentResultsTabId()`.
 - When adopting `gmSegmentResultsTabId`, we now log the parent/child switch, close the parent tab, and prefer the active GEDmatch tab again to avoid stale `tab.id`.
+- We proactively close any open segment search tabs (`/tools/multi-kit-analysis/segment-search`) after saving to Atlas or when the run ends, preventing tab buildup during multi‑kit runs.

 ### Drupal form click handling
 - The “Download CSV” button is bound to Drupal AJAX; plain `.click()` is often ignored.
 We attempt in order: